tarantool/doc/doc/book/administration.rst

 meet the needs of system administration, such as figuring out what services are running on a host, their status, and so on.

-A Tarantool server's process title has these components:
+A Tarantool instance's process title has these components:

 :extsamp:`{**{program_name}**} [{**{initialization_file_name}**}] {**{<role_name>}**} [{**{custom_proc_title}**}]`